Curriculum

 - Pediatric Psychology

 Fellows in the Pediatric Psychology area of focus spend a portion of their time working with children and families experiencing medical illness in multiple clinical settings.
 Through their rotations, the trainees learn a range of evidenced-based assessment and interventions skills necessary for becoming a pediatric psychologist in an academic medical center.
-During the 2023-2025 training period, we anticipate the following program opportunities:
+During the 2025-2027 training period, we anticipate the following program opportunities:

-During the Internship Year, the pediatric intern participates in the following rotations:-
+During the Internship Year, the pediatric intern participates in the following rotations:

-Pediatric Gastroenterology Rotation-- year-long:
+- Pediatric Gastroenterology Rotation-- year-long:

-Pediatric Neurology-Muscular Dystrophy Clinic--year-long:
+- Pediatric Neurology-Neuroimmunology Clinic--year-long:

 During the Postdoctoral year, the Pediatrics Fellow participates in the following rotations:

-Yale Child Study Center's Pediatric Consultation-Liaison Service --year-long
+- Yale Child Study Center's Pediatric Consultation-Liaison Service --year-long

 During this year-long placement, the postdoctoral pediatrics fellow provides neuropsychological evaluations as part of the Child Study Center’s Pediatric Neuropsychology Program.
-Children and adolescents seen in this clinic present with a broad range of neuropsychological concerns related to diverse medical conditions. -
+Children and adolescents seen in this clinic present with a broad range of neuropsychological concerns related to diverse medical conditions. - Pediatric Gender Clinic--6 months

 The Pediatric Gender Clinic provides comprehensive, interdisciplinary care for youth who are questioning their assigned gender and/or seeking gender-affirming consultation and treatment.
 The multidisciplinary team includes pediatric endocrinologists, a faculty psychologist, psychology post-doc, psychiatrists, a chaplain, a medical ethicist, and a lawyer.
 The clinic also works closely with a wide array of specialists.
 Psychology post-docs conduct evidence-based biopsychosocial assessments, provide referrals for community-based mental health support services, participate in co-leading a parent-support group, and consult to other members of the multidisciplinary team.